What's pushing people to the polls this year?

 Redfield said the pandemic has given many people different perspectives on elections.
 It has encouraged people to vote more based on personality and leadership than agendas.

-"Now after the pandemic, you never know what's coming and so you your confidence level and your trust level is very import," said Redfield.
-"You wand people who you can trust to have your best interest and that's what people should be thinking about as they go to the polls."
+"Now after the pandemic, you never know what's coming and so your confidence level and your trust level is very import," said Redfield.
+"You want people who you can trust to have your best interest and that's what people should be thinking about as they go to the polls."

 Copyright 2022.
 WAND TV.
 All rights reserved.